Q: How can we use Advance bio data to control contact with our constituents?

 Note: If you request a report for the purpose of donor visits, request Seasonal Addresses as well as preferred addresses and refer to the comments to see if their seasonal addresses are valid during the time of the visit.

 Individual updates are made on request by the ATS Updates team (email Updates or use the “Entity Update” form in Advance).
 Advance users who have taken the Advance Bio Maintenance training can make direct updates to most types of records.
-Units including Gift Processing, UWAA Membership Processing, and ARRM regularly make bio updates in the normal course of their work.
+Units including Gift Services, UWAA Membership Processing, and ARRM regularly make bio updates in the normal course of their work.
 And web sites with forms for submission of alumni contact information changes forward the updates to ATS.

 Large data loads into Advance are chiefly managed by STI and include for example interfaces with NCOA (National Change of Address), HEPPS for UW employees, and SDB for alumni and students.
 Other ad hoc data loads submitted by Advance users account for some of the data maintenance that keeps our data up to date and useful.